Maxi Micro Kick Scooter Review

 Classic Maxi Micro

 The classic version doesn't have a foldable handlebar.
-This is because the scooter has been designed to be as lightweight as possible.
+This is because the when the scooter was first designed, they decided against a folding mechanism to make it as lightweight as possible.
+A folding mechanism adds weight to the scooter so it wasn't included in the original classic design.
 A lighter scooter is easier for young children to control.
 They can lift it up and down kerbs and steps while scooting.
 It’s also easy to carry a lighter scooter when you need to.
 For example, you may be in a busy street or park.
 Or a young child may be fed up of scooting and parents may have to carry the scooter.
-A folding mechanism adds weight to the scooter so it wasn't included in the original classic design.
-However, the handle bar stem can be released from the base by pushing in a push button when you want to collapse the scooter.
+However, the handle bar stem can easily be released from the base by pushing in a push button when you want to collapse the scooter.

 Deluxe Maxi Micro

-The really good news is that now micro have now designed and built a foldable version of the scooter which is the maxi micro deluxe version.
-It is still super lightweight at 2.5kg but it is slightly more expensive than the maxi micro classic (about 10 pounds more).
+The really good news is that now micro have designed and built a foldable version of the scooter which is the maxi micro deluxe foldable version.
+With their advanced design team and engineering it's still super lightweight at 2.5kg but it is slightly more expensive than the maxi micro classic.

 How Do You Adjust the Handlebar on the Maxi Micro?

-It's super easy to adjust the handlebar on the maxi micro scooter.
-It has a quick release clamp.
+It's super easy to adjust the handlebar of the maxi micro scooters thanks to a quick release clamp.
 You release the clamp, adjust the handlebar to the desired height and then replace the clamp to secure it in place.

-Like the mini micro, the maxi you lean to steer the maxi micro.
-This is quite easy to pick up but it can be difficult for children who are used to steering with the handlebar at first.
+Like the mini micro, you lean to steer the maxi micro.
+Kids have to lean to the left to go left and lean to the right to go right.
+This is easy to pick up, especially if they've never used a scooter before.
+However, it can be more difficult for children who are used to steering with the handlebars.

-One of the major selling points of the maxi micro classic and deluxe is that these scooters are designed to last.
+One of the major selling points of the Maxi Micro scooters are that they are designed to last.
 If you are worried about too much stuff ending up in the landfill, then this scooter can relieve these fears.
+And of course, there is the eco version with a deck made from recycled material.

-Some of the alternative include the iscoot blaze, the iscoot pro and 3 style scooters 3 wheeler.
+Some of the alternatives include the Globber Master, Globber Ultimum and 3 Style Scooters.
 You can read about these alternatives on the 3 wheel scooters for older children page.

 Maxi Micro Classic vs Maxi Micro Deluxe

 The maximum age recommendation for the maxi micro is 12 years.
 However, the age recommendation, is really just that, a recommendation.
 To see if it is suitable for older children you really need to look at the maximum height and maximum weight limits.
 The maximum height recommendation is 152cm (5 foot).
-The maximum weight recommendation is 70kg (11 stone 1Ibs) on the maxi micro deluxe and 50kg (7 stone 2lbs) on the maxi micro classic.
+The maximum weight recommendation is 50kg (7 stone 2lbs) on the Maxi Micro classic.
 Therefore if your 11 or 12 year old child comes in the maximum height and weight recommendations they will be okay to use the scooter.
-Although they may not have much growing room on the scooter and it may not last them for long.
+However, they may not have much growing room on the scooter and it may not last them for long.

 The age recommendation for this scooter is from aged 5.
 However, younger children do use this scooter.
 In order to determine if the scooter could be used for a young child you need to look at the height of your child.

-The lowest handlebar setting is 67cm on the maxi micro, so you can measure how high this would be on your child.
+The lowest handlebar setting is 69cm on the Maxi Micro, so you can measure how high this would be on your child.
 I would think this would be too high for most 2 and 3 year olds, but it might be okay for a tall 4 year old.
 2 and 3 year olds would be better on the mini micro.
 The highest handlebar setting on the mini micro deluxe is 67cm.
-The mini micro deluxe is esigned for children 80-110cm tall so this will probably suit children within the 2 to 4 year old age range better.
+The Mini Micro Deluxe is designed for children 80-110cm tall so this will probably suit children within the 2 to 4 year old age range better.

 The mini micro scooter is also lighter so easier for younger and smaller children to control.